1. GET A DOSE OF MEMPHIS MUSIC HISTORY

 If you’re the outdoorsy type, go to the Bass Pro Pyramid.

-If you’re into craft beer, check out:
+If you’re into craft beer, check out this guide to Memphis breweries.

 With kids, check out: